OWASP/glue/README.md

 # OWASP Glue

 Glue is a framework for running a series of tools.
-Generally, it is intended as a backbone for automating a security analysis pipeline of tools.
+It is intended as a backbone for automating a security analysis pipeline of tools.

 # Recommended Usage